Call for PAPERS

 Industry Insights (2-3 pgs.)

 Industry insights present lessons learned from an industry-situated experience with a project, concept, technology, or trend that is of interest to scholars, researchers, teachers, and practitioners in communication design, PTC, UX, or other related field.
 Proposals in this category should be written from the perspective of a practitioner and should focus on one or two key “insights” learned during the process of an experience in industry.
 This insight should be situated within the larger field of practice and highlight specifically why this insight is significant for industry moving forward.
 Attention might also be paid to practical steps audience members and readers can take in light of the experience.
 Proposals are not to exceed 500 words.
 The results and experiences described must not be under consideration for publication elsewhere, and should not focus solely on promoting proprietary tools.
 Final papers not to exceed three pages in length in ACM SIGDOC conference format, including figures and references.
 Note: At least one author from an industry insight must register and attend the conference in order for the insight to be included in the proceedings.
-Multiple papers and/or insights will be grouped thematically by the Program Chair into 75 minute panels at the conference.
+Multiple papers and/or insights may be grouped thematically by the Program Co-Chairs to facilitate connections and conversation.